5 Reasons Why Freezer Making Humming Noise [SOLVED]

 If your refrigerator has a loud noise from outside the appliance, there’s a chance that it may be caused by damaged blades in the evaporator fan.
 The fan is located near the back of your refrigerator and that’s where you’ll hear the sound most of the time.

-See also 7 Reasons Why LG Refrigerator Not Cooling - Let's Fix It
+See also 7 Reasons Why Samsung Ice Maker Not Making Ice - Let's Fix It

 The good news is, this issue can be easily resolved by replacing the blades.